Foreign Property Ownership In Ecuador

 Start Your New Life Today, Overseas

-Ecuador does not tax locally.
-There are no state or council taxes to pay.
+Ecuador does not tax locally since they don’t have state or council taxes to pay.
 The budget for these comes from the collective pool and distributed by the government.

 The tax year in Ecuador runs from January 1st until December 31st.
 You are given a date during April to pay the previous years taxes.
 Exactly when you need to pay varies from company to company.